 Because the planning profession is practiced in the public, private and non-profit sectors, and the Master of Urban and Regional Planning complements many other academic programs at the University of Florida, a background in planning can serve a variety of careers very well.
-As a result, UF provides a framework for an individual in the Department of Urban and Regional Planning to pursue a concurrent degree with any other master’s program, or a joint degree with the Levin College of Law.
+As a result, UF provides a framework for an individual in the Department of Urban and Regional Planning to pursue a concurrent degree with any other master’s program.

 In particular, planning students with a serious interest in transportation are encouraged to apply for a concurrent degree program in Transportation Engineering with the Department of Civil & Coastal Engineering.